anutabutsko/algorithms/src/hash_table/README.md

 1. **General Performance**: The majority of the search operations seem to lie in a very low time bracket, indicating that the hash table retrieval, on average, is extremely fast.

 2. **Few Outliers**: There are few search operations that took slightly longer.
-This can be attributed to the linear probing mechanism of our open addressing which might have led to more "hops" in some scenarios.
+This could be related to the linear probing mechanism of our open addressing which might have led to more probes in some searches.

 3. **Consistency**: Given the uniform distribution of our random keys, it's evident that our hash table implementation is providing a consistent performance for most of the keys, as indicated by the major spike in the histogram.